-(18) A Certificant shall provide reasonable and prudent professional supervision of any subordinate or third party to whom the Certificant assigns any work.
+(19) A Certificant shall provide reasonable and prudent professional supervision of any subordinate or third party to whom the Certificant assigns any work or who acts under the Certificant's direction.
 A Certificant shall provide reasonable and prudent professional supervision of any individual whose work is subject to review or oversight by the Certificant.